-The Reserve Fund for the 1978 General Resolution Bonds shall be held by the Trustee.
-The Bank shall pay into the Reserve Fund: (i) such portion of the moneys appropriated and made available by the State and paid to the Bank for the purposes of the Reserve Fund; (ii) all moneys paid to the Bank pursuant to the Act for the purpose of restoring the Reserve Fund to the amount of the Required Debt Service Reserve; (iii) such portion of the proceeds of the sale of bonds, if any, as shall be provided by the series resolution authorizing the issuance thereof; (iv) such portion of the proceeds of the sale of notes, if any, as shall be provided by the resolution of the Bank authorizing the issuance thereof; and (v) any other moneys which may be made available to the Bank for the purposes of the Reserve Fund from any other source or sources.
+The 2005 Resolution establishes a Reserve Fund, which shall be held by the Trustee.
+The Bank shall pay into the Reserve Fund: (i) such portion of the moneys appropriated and made available by the State and paid to the Bank for the purposes of the Reserve Fund; (ii) all moneys paid to the Bank pursuant to the Act for the purpose of restoring the Reserve Fund to the amount of the Required Debt Service Reserve; (iii) such portion of the proceeds of the sale of Bonds, if any, as shall be provided by the Series Resolution authorizing the issuance thereof; (iv) such portion of the proceeds of the sale of notes, if any, as shall be provided by the resolution of the Bank authorizing the issuance thereof; and (v) any other moneys that may be made available to the Bank for the purposes of the Reserve Fund from any other source or sources.
 The Trustee shall deposit in and credit to the Reserve Fund all moneys transferred from the General Account and all moneys transferred from the Redemption Account as above provided.

-Moneys and securities held for the credit of the Reserve Fund shall be transferred by the Trustee to the Interest Account and Principal Account at the times and in the amounts required in the event there shall be, on any interest payment date, a deficiency in the Interest Account, or in the event there shall be, on any principal payment date, a deficiency in the Principal Account.
-On or before each principal payment date of the Bonds, the Trustee shall transfer from the Reserve Fund to the Principal Account an amount equal to the principal amount of the Bonds representing Reserve Fund Obligations falling due on such principal payment date.
+Moneys and securities held for the credit of the Reserve Fund shall be transferred by the Trustee to the Debt Service Account at the times and in the amounts required in the event there shall be, on any interest payment date or principal payment date, a deficiency therein.
+On or before each principal payment date of the Bonds, the Trustee shall transfer from the Reserve Fund to the Debt Service Account an amount equal to the principal amount of the Bonds representing Reserve Fund Obligations falling due on such principal payment date.
 Any income or interest earned by the Reserve Fund due to the investment thereof shall be transferred by the Trustee promptly to the General Account, but only to the extent that any such transfer will not reduce the amount of such Reserve Fund below the Required Debt Service Reserve.
-If, at any time upon the payment or retirement of bonds at maturity or upon purchase or redemption, the moneys and securities in the Reserve Fund are in excess of the Required Debt Service Reserve, and the use or transfer of such excess is not otherwise provided for in the 1978 General Resolution, the Trustee, upon the written request of the Bank signed by an authorized officer, shall transfer such excess to and deposit the same in the sub-account in the Redemption Account.
-Whenever the Bank shall sell, or whenever a Governmental Unit shall redeem, Municipal Bonds requiring the purchase or redemption of Bonds which would result in the reduction of the Required Debt Service Reserve upon the purchase or redemption of such Bonds, the Trustee, upon the written request of the Bank signed by an authorized officer, shall, in connection with each such event, withdraw from the Reserve Fund and deposit in the sub-account in the Redemption Account an amount of moneys equal to the amount of the reduction of the Required Debt Service Reserve which would result upon the redemption of such Bonds upon the next succeeding redemption date.
+If, at any time upon the payment or retirement of Bonds at maturity or upon purchase or redemption, the moneys and securities in the Reserve Fund are in excess of the Required Debt Service Reserve, and the use or transfer of such excess is not otherwise provided for in the 2005 Resolution or under any Series Resolution adopted in connection therewith, the Trustee, upon the written request of the Bank signed by an authorized officer, shall transfer such excess to and deposit the same in such account of the General Fund as the Bank shall direct.
+Whenever the Bank shall sell, or whenever a Governmental Unit shall redeem, Municipal Bonds requiring the purchase or redemption of bonds that would result in the reduction of the Required Debt Service Reserve upon the purchase or redemption of such Bonds, the Trustee, upon the written request of the Bank signed by an authorized officer, shall, in connection with each such event, withdraw from the Reserve Fund and deposit in the applicable sub-account in the Redemption Account an amount of moneys equal to the amount of the reduction of the Required Debt Service Reserve that would result upon the redemption of such Bonds upon the next succeeding redemption date.